RemcoSlijkhuis/EHExtractor/README.md

 | src/test/java      | Unit tests for classes in package msvc.exceptions.                                                                                        |
 | src/test/resources | Input and result files used in the unit tests.                                                                                            |

-The packages and the classes contained therein are described in more detail below.
+An overview of the packages and the classes contained therein is given below.
+All class files have also been provided with javadoc.

 ### Package ehextractor